Menu

 The Major Fraud Group was stunned by this evidence and my ability to prove that Telstra and the government perverted the course of justice by concealing the truth from the arbitration process.

 Both statements are discussed on our Absentjustice Preface page AFP Evidence File No 13.
-Members of the current government were provided with copies of these witness statements without redactions.
+Current government members were provided copies of these witness statements without redactions.
 Sadly, the information in these two witness statements has not been acted upon to date.

 "I can recall that during the period 2000/2001, I had arranged to meet Detective Sergeant Rod KURIS from the Victoria Police Major Fraud Squad at the foyer of Casselden Place, 2 Lonsdale Street, Melbourne.
 At the time, I was assisting Rod with the investigation into alleged illegal activities against the COT Cases.